rajagurunath/AV-Hackathon/README.md

 As side note : Also tried `h2o`,`PyCaret`,`sktime`, `torch` (little bit) in the notebooks, but again the lesson is spent more time on Data 🧱.

+## Good News:

+- Inspite of concentrating only on Algorithm part and not much on Data part, got some 120th Rank on public leaderboard, and expected to have Rank in the range of above 200 in Private leaderboard, but to my surprise this code base managed to achieve
+  **41th Rank** in [Private leaderboard](https://datahack.analyticsvidhya.com/contest/job-a-thon-september-2021/?utm_source=datahack&utm_medium=flashstrip&utm_campaign=jobathon#LeaderBoard) 🥳 🥳 🕺 (SomeWhat felt good)

 ### MLOps